 A Motorhome holiday in Islay

-If you would like a holiday which is a mixture of beauty, intrigue, friendly and relaxing you would do no better than hiring a Motorhome in Scotland and travelling to the beautiful Isle of Islay.
-Islay is one if the Hebridean Islands on the west coast of Scotland.
-It is not a large island, but it's straight roads (some very narrow) and it's reasonably flat contours make it an ideal destination for a Motorhome holiday in the UK.
+If you would like a holiday which is a mixture of beauty, intrigue, friendly and relaxing you would do no better than arranging a Motorhome hire Scotland and travelling to the beautiful Isle of Islay.
+Islay is one of the Hebridean Islands on the west coast of Scotland.
+It is not a large island, but it's straight roads (some very narrow) and it's reasonably flat contours make it an ideal destination for a Motorhome hire holiday in the UK.

 From Tarbert you follow the Campbeltown road for 4 miles until you come to the Islay ferry terminal at Kennacraig.